EU and Africa leaders in migrant talks

 All three states are seen as key in broader plans to crack down on migrant smuggling and toughen up security throughout the volatile and often lawless north African region.

-Although some 105,000 people have made the journey so far this year along the central Mediterranean route, over 2,200 are estimated to have died in the attempt, as more and more people begin to disembark from Morocco to Spain.
+Although some 105,000 people have made the journey so far this year along the central Mediterranean route, over 2,200 are estimated to have died in the attempt, while more and more people begin to disembark from Morocco to Spain.

-Far fewer people are leaving from the Libya towards Italy when compared to earlier this year, amid reports of a Libyan coastguard firing warning shots at NGO rescue vessels.
+Far fewer people are leaving from Libya towards Italy compared to earlier this year, amid reports of a Libyan coastguard firing warning shots at NGO rescue vessels.

 Save the Children, Germany’s Sea Eye, and Doctors without Borders (MSF) recently suspended rescue operations in the Mediterranean due to reported clashes with the Libyan coastguard.